davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 ### Features and geometries

-That `uk_eire` object now contains 6 **features**: a feature is a set of vector GIS geometries that represent a spatial unit we are interested in.
+That `uk_eire` object now contains 6 **features**: a feature is a set of one or more vector GIS geometries that represent a spatial unit we are interested in.
 At the moment, `uk_eire` hold six features, each of which consists of a single polygon.
 The England feature is slightly more complex because it as a hole in it.
 We can create a single feature that contains all of those geometries in one `MULTIPOLYGON` geometry by using the **union** operation:

 ```{code-cell} R
 # compare six Polygon features with one Multipolygon feature